ssadler/anchor_modular_program/README.md

 #[modular_program(
     modules=[
         {
             module: etc,                   // rust module path to instructions module
             prefix: "etc",                 // prefixed with "etc_", or "" for no prefix
-            file_path: "./src/etc/mod.rs" // path to instructions
+            file_path: "./src/etc/mod.rs", // path to instructions
+            wrapper: path::to::macro       // see [#wrapper-macros](Wrapper Macros)
         }
     ]
 )